 1 cup dairy-free (and gluten-free!) semisweet chocolate chips

 Press the dough into the bottom of the prepared pan.
 I find that a piece of plastic wrap placed on top makes it easier to press into the pan without it sticking to your hand.
 A plastic or rubber glove works well too.
+If desired, sprinkle a little coarse salt on top.

 These cookie bars freeze really well.
 They will also keep well in the refrigerator for at least 5 days.